How To Get A Mortgage If Leeds Building Society Declines You

 Leeds Building Society asks for at least 24 months of UK address history before they’ll confirm an agreement in principle or mortgage offer.
 If you were declined because you couldn’t provide this much address history, the good news is that a broker could introduce you to a lender who asks for less than two years’ history.
 Some lenders ask for 6-12 months and even none at all.

-This means that the lender has passed your application on to its underwriting team for further checks.
-This is common practice for any mortgage application and is by no means an indication that there’s a problem or that Leeds Building Society is likely to reject you.
+The lender has passed your application on to its underwriting team for further checks.
+This is common practice for any mortgage application and does not indicate that there’s a problem or that Leeds Building Society is likely to reject you.

 Pete’s presence in the industry as the ‘go-to’ for specialist finance continues to grow, and he is regularly cited in and writes for both local and national press, as well as trade publications, with a regular column in Mortgage Introducer and being the exclusive mortgage expert for LOVEMoney.
 Pete also writes for Online Mortgage Advisor of course!